 Jasmyne Cannick is a nationally known writer and commentator on political, race and social issues.
 She was selected as one of ESSENCE Magazine’s 25 Women Shaping the World, one of the Most Influential African-Americans in Los Angeles Under 40, one of Los Angeles’ Most Fascinating Angelenos by the L.A.
 Weekly and most recently one of 40 People Under 40 by the Advocate.
-She’s worked in the U.S. House of Representatives, California State Assembly and on the local level helping to shape public opinion and encourage civic engagement.
-She tirelessly works towards the pursuit of social justice and the expansion of democratic values while advocating for underrepresented communities in the political arena.
+She’s worked in the U.S. House of Representatives and at all levels of government helping to shape public opinion and encourage civic engagement while advocating for underrepresented and marginalized communities in the political arena.

 On-Air & In Print

-She has won numerous awards for her writings and is a frequent cable television news on-air contributor.
-Jasmyne’s writings and commentary have been featured in newspapers from coast to coast including the award-winning Los Angeles Sentinel, Los Angeles Times, Chicago Sun Times, Los Angeles Daily News and Ebony Magazine to name a few.
+As a social critic, she has won numerous awards for her writings and is a frequent cable television news on-air contributor.
+Jasmyne’s writings and commentary have been featured in newspapers from coast to coast including the award-winning Los Angeles Sentinel, Los Angeles Times, Chicago Sun Times, Los Angeles Daily News, Advocate, Lesbian News (LN), and Ebony Magazine to name a few.

-No stranger to radio, she is a former co-anchor and reporter for the Evening News on Los Angeles Pacifica radio station 90.7FM KPFK, a was a regular commentator on National Public Radio’s News and Notes.
-She’s worked as a segment producer on KJLH-FM’s Front Page show, Southern California’s premiere news and current affairs show focused on the African-American community.
+No stranger to radio, she is a former co-anchor and reporter for the Evening News on Los Angeles Pacifica radio station 90.7FM KPFK.
+Jasmyne has been a regular commentator on NPR including the now defunct News and Notes shows.
+She’s worked as a segment producer on KJLH-FM’s Front Page show and continues to be a regular contributor to Southern California’s premiere news and current affairs show focused on the African-American community.

-As a communications strategist, Jasmyne has worked on numerous local, state and federal candidate and ballot measure campaigns in California.
+As a public affairs and communications strategist, Jasmyne has worked on numerous local, state and federal candidate and ballot measure campaigns in California.
 She previously worked in the House of Representatives and the California State Assembly as a Press Secretary.

 Through her writing and media appearances Jasmyne is known for being highly critical of the Los Angeles Police Department and its Chief Charlie Beck.